The Sport Premium Plan

 At St. Luke’s we use the allocated funding to improve the quality and breadth of curriculum PE and sport.

-66% of our money has been spent on coaching:
+Over 66% of our money has been spent on coaching:

 Lunch times are extremely well organised with a variety of activities and sports available to interest the vast majority of our children.

 One of our P.E Coordinators has continued to attend coordinator and 'networking' meetings throughout the year, ensuring we stay up to date with current issues and good practice.
+These meetings are very useful as it is an opportunity for staff from other local schools to get together to share good practice and organise competitions between the schools.

 Please Click HERE to see how the sport funding is being spent at St Luke's.